Front end developer working primarily in React. Currently at Red Hat working on Ansible Controller.

 Exactly, though it may need to be more carefully done in some circumstances.

-Page.js does this._onpopstate.bind(...), but it doesn’t define that function if window.onpopstate doesn’t exist, so the error pushed down a layer instead of fixed entirely.
+doesn’t exist, so the error pushed down a layer instead of fixed entirely. -

 That’s better than I do.
 I tend to leave my lunch on the landing where I put on my shoes 😖